Introduction

 Scrambling the North Ridge of Tryfan

 The start of the North Ridge from the Ogwen Valley seems benign enough.
 A good path leads up from the roadside towards a gentle heathery shoulder.
 But on reaching this shoulder the nature of the route changes and you suddenly appreciate what you are dealing with.
-There isn’t an obvious single ‘North Ridge’, but more a hillside offering numerous choice of ridges, buttresses and gullies.
+There isn’t an obvious single ‘North Ridge’ route (like, say, on Crib Goch) but more a hillside offering numerous choice of ridges, buttresses and gullies.
 Many of the options are climbable but some less so.

-After a while the ridge becomes more defined and you find yourself at the famous Cannon rock.
+After a while the ridge starts to become more defined and you find yourself at the famous Cannon rock.
 This always makes a great photograph.
-It is visible from the valley below, but a slip off the rock in the wet would not be pleasant, so care is required.
-From here, the route becomes more obvious with several sections of enjoyable scrambling, all with options to avoid hard parts.
+It is visible from the valley far below, but a slip off the rock in the wet would not be pleasant, so care is required.

-The North Tower and The Notch on the North Ridge of Tryfan
+The North Tower of the North Ridge of Tryfan

 Descending Tryfan Safely

-Having scrambled up the North Ridge, the easiest way down Tryfan is to follow the South Ridge in the direction of Bwlch Tryfan.
+Having scrambled up the North Ridge, the easiest way down Tryfan is to follow the popular path below the true South Ridge in the direction of Bwlch Tryfan.
 From here you can descend to Llyn Bochlwyd, or reach the Ogwen valley again via Heather Terrace.
 Or, if you have the time and energy, continue up Bristly Ridge to Glyder Fach.

 Many decide that this is the point that they should turn around.
 On the face of it that seems a sensible decision.
 But finding a safe way down again is not as easy as it sounds.
 People get into difficulty on their way down and this is when the accidents occur.
 If you are in any doubt whatsoever about your ability to do this route, then play it safe and book a guide.